listingclown3/bstock-scraper/README.md

 1. download the [chrome cookie downloader](https://chromewebstore.google.com/detail/copy-cookies/jcbpglbplpblnagieibnemmkiamekcdg) (id: jcbpglbplpblnagieibnemmkiamekcdg)
 2. log into bstock and use the extension (it will copy your cookies into a json form to be pasted into cookies.json file)
 - P.S you can delete the entire file contents in cookies.json and then paste the values in, (i.e delete the {}, then paste)
+- IMPORTANT: YOU MUST COPY THE COOKIES FROM THEIR RESPECTIVE SITES.
+IF YOU ARE PULLING CSV's FROM SUPERIOR COPY COOKIES FROM SUPERIOR, ETC OR IT WILL NOT WORK.
 3. go to bstock and go to one like superior wireless or gamestop
   - apply your filters which will change the URL
   - ex: https://bstock.com/gamestop/?carrier=161&condition=392&manufacturer=41